 Salt Lake City is a great town, and one that we would recommend spending some time in, but not today.
 That will come at the end of the trip.
 For the start of your trip, we would recommend landing in SLC, gathering your bags and getting your car.
-After this head up north on the 15 to the northern suburbs of Layton and Ogden, before reaching your overnight stop in Logan.
-Both Layton and Ogden are full of great little restaurants and shops and we would recommend taking the time to stop for a few hours in each one.
+After this head up north on the 15 to the northern suburbs of Layton, before reaching your overnight stop in Ogden.
+Both Layton and Ogden are full of great little restaurants and shops and we would recommend taking the time to stop for a few hours in Layton before spending the night in Ogden.
 It’s a great chance to acclimate yourself to the American West before heading out onto the road.
 When you arrive in Logan, don’t just make it a one night stop.
-Stay through the next day and enjoy the Bear River Mountains.
+Stay through the next day and enjoy the Bear River Mountains

 Logan, Utah is an amazing place to spend some time.
 From the outdoor adventures to be had to the great downtown experiences, you can have any kind of time you want in this amazing town nestled at the foot of the nearly 10,000-foot high Bear River Range.
 Logan’s setting is beautiful in any season.
 There are many places to fuel up for the day, but a breakfast in Logan wouldn’t be complete without a trip to Angie’s.
 It is the classic American breakfast menu, done with great food and great service all in a downtown locale.
 From there, pick your fancy.
 You can head up into White Pine Lake trail system or check out the unsurpassed Wind Caves and Crimson Trail in Logan Canyon.
 Or stay in town and visit the local history with a downtown tour.
 Stop in at the Cache Valley Visitor’s Bureau for more information about all the things to do both in-town and out.